run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

 ???
 "When running 'runai logs', the logs are delayed"

-    __Symptom:__ Printouts from the container are not immediately shown in the log.
+    __Symptom:__ Printout from the container is not immediately shown in the log.

-    __Root Cause:__ By default, Python buffers stdout and stderr, which is not flushed in real-time.
+    __Root Cause:__ By default, Python buffers stdout, and stderr, which are not flushed in real-time.
 This may cause logs to appear sometimes minutes after being buffered.

     __Resolution:__ Set the env var PYTHONUNBUFFERED to any non-empty string or pass -u to Python. e.g. `python -u main.py`.